Active Particles Destabilize Passive Membranes

 Figure~\ref{fig:Fig} maps the predicted membrane instabilities as a function of ABP density, expressed as the reduced bulk volume fraction, $\phi_\infty/\phi_{\rm max}$, and activity in $d=3$.
 The equations of state, $P_c(\rho)$ and $P_{\rm act}(\rho)$, and $\phi_{\rm max} = 0.645$ are taken from hard-sphere ABP simulations~\cite{Omar2021, Omar2023}.
-To compare with the ABP-laden spherical vesicle simulations of Vutukuri et al.~\cite{Vutukuri2020}, we match their membrane parameters.
+To compare with the dry ABP-laden spherical vesicle simulations of Vutukuri et al.~\cite{Vutukuri2020}, we match their membrane parameters.
 They considered relatively small (radius of $8b$) vesicles whose closed geometry means that ABP conservation is important: bulk density is ill-defined so they report overall ABP volume fraction, $\overline{\phi}$.
-Since our theory for an infinite membrane doesn't quantitatively apply to small vesicles, we plot the simulation data on their own axes for \textit{qualitative} comparison.
+Since our theory for an infinite membrane doesn't quantitatively apply to small vesicles, we plot the simulation data on their own axes, aligned with the theory such that the onset of instability occurs at approximately the same location.
+This allows a \textit{qualitative} comparison of the two stability maps.
 In simulations, ABP activity is measured by the Péclet number $\mathrm{Pe}=v_0 b/D_T$.

 The features of the theoretical and simulation stability maps agree excellently.
 In particular, at low volume fractions and activities, both show the membrane is stable and that increasing the activity here produces short wavelength instabilities (type III): the shortest wavelengths described by the theory are unstable, and simulations show long tendrils a few particle radii wide.